Pistachio Crusted Fish

-- Fold in potatoes and zucchini and cover with broth.
-Bring to a boil and then simmer uncovered for 6 to 8 minutes, until potatoes and zucchini can be easily pierced with a knife.
+- Fold in zucchini and cover with broth.
+Bring to a boil and then simmer uncovered for 6 to 8 minutes, until zucchini can be easily pierced with a knife.

 - Use an immersion blender to blend soup until smooth (or puree in batches in a blender).
 If you think the soup is too thick, you can add more broth or water.
 Finish with lemon juice and season to taste with salt and pepper.

-- Divide soup into bowls and serve with a dollop of leftover pesto and creme fraiche (if using).
+- Divide soup into bowls and serve with a dollop of leftover pesto.